King penguin: Courtship and breeding

 The female penguin lays one pyriform (pear-shaped) white egg weighing 300 g.
 It is initially soft but hardens and darkens to a pale greenish colour.
 It measures around 10 × 7 cm.
 The egg is incubated for around 55 days with both birds sharing incubation in shifts of 6–18 days each.
 Like the closely related emperor penguin, the king penguin balances the egg on its feet and incubates it in a brood pouch.

+A pair changing the egg guard at South Georgia Island, where over 30 colonies of king penguins reside.
+An important cause for reproductive failure in some penguin species is mistiming between parents for incubation relief.

-Hatching may take up to 2–3 days to complete and chicks are born semi-altricial and nidicolous: they have only a thin covering of down, and are entirely dependent on their parents for food and warmth.
+Hatching may take up to two to three days to complete and chicks are born semi-altricial and nidicolous: they have only a thin covering of down, and are entirely dependent on their parents for food and warmth.
 The guard phase begins with the hatching of the chick.
 Like that of the emperor penguin, the young king penguin chick spends its time balanced on its parents' feet, sheltered in the brood pouch formed from the abdominal skin of the latter.
 During this time, the parents alternate every 3–7 days, one guarding the chick while the other forages for food.
 The guard phase lasts for 30–40 days.
 By then the chick has grown much larger and is better able to both keep warm and protect itself against most predators.
 King chicks are very curious and will wander far when exploring their surroundings.
 The chicks form a group called a crèche and are watched over by only a few adult birds; most parents leave their chick in these crèches to forage for themselves and their chick.
 Other species of penguins also practice this method of communal care for offspring.